dy/parenthesis/README.md

 ]
 ```

-First item in the array is initial string, where parenthesis is replaced with regexy reference to other item in array.
+First item in the array is initial string with parenthesis referenced to anther items.

 **Stringify** does backwise operation: